-2 Appeals can be submitted sooner but appellants must have 20 school days to prepare a written case if they wish.
-3 Where possible, appeals that are submitted after 31 May will be heard by 29 July.
+&lt;sup>1 Appeals can be submitted sooner than this but appellants must be allowed 20 school days to prepare a written case if they wish.

+&lt;sup>2 Where possible, appeals that are submitted after 31 May will be heard by 16 June.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.